-A level 4 category hurricane is barreling down like a juggernaut in the direction of the Carolinas, and they’re expecting a lot of wind, rain, and storm surge.
+A level 4 category hurricane is barreling down like a juggernaut in the direction of Florida, and they’re expecting a lot of wind, rain, and storm surge.
 Every year around this time, the U.S. can expect storms like this to menace the East and Gulf coasts, yet many citizens still find a way to be caught by surprise.

 Hurricanes can certainly be dangerous, but they don’t have to be life-threatening for those who prepare.
 Unlike tornadoes, which can pop up suddenly, hurricanes are first identified when they are hundreds, if not thousands of miles away.
 We can watch their development and have a good idea of how bad the situation might be and how much time we have to get ready.

 Even before it’s clear that your area is in danger of being hit by the storm, you should have considered factors like food, water, power, and shelter.
 By having a plan of action beforehand, you’ll decrease the risk to your family significantly.

 Here are a few (actually, 30!) tips to help those preparing for the worst, while hoping for the best:

 HIT THE ROAD, JACK

 1.Make a G.O.O.D.
 (Get Out Of Dodge) decision: Rugged individualists may want to ride out the storm, but some coastal residents would be best served by hitting the road.
 When the authorities say it’s time to evacuate, you should be ready to go.
 Don’t forget to turn off the power, gas, and water before you leave.

 2.Head inland: Hurricanes gain their strength by warm ocean waters, and lose strength quickly as they get further into the interior.
 Some storms stall on the coast.
 If you’re escaping the storm, the further inland you go, the safer you’ll be.
 If there isn’t time, most coastal municipalities will have designated a sturdy building as a hurricane shelter.
 Make sure you ask about what facilities they have to help care for your pets.